cloudfoundry/cf-k8s-networking/doc/metrics/README.md

 These metrics are emitted with prometheus by default when you install Istio and CF-K8s-Networking.
 See [indicators.yml](indicators.yml) for recommended `promql` queries to watch.

+## Viewing metrics
+You can view and explore Istio and `cfroutesync` metrics and queries via a Grafana or Prometheus dashboard.
+Prometheus comes installed by default with Istio, but for Grafana you will have to enable `--set values.grafana.enabled=true` on your Istio installation.

+### Grafana
 We use grafana to see these metrics.
 To get a dashboard:

 1. Install grafana.
 This is optional with Istio.
 We have a CI job for this ([script](../../ci/tasks/istio/deploy-istio.sh))